 Step Two: Store the folders in a big portfolio

-All of my manila folders are stored in one large, flat old-fashioned artist’s portfolio thingie.
-You know, those huge black folders made from heavy cardboard, covered with a black, textured surface, and they tie at the top and sides with cotton tabs.
+All of my manila folders are stored in one large, flat old-fashioned artist’s portfolio.
+You know, those huge black folders.
+Some are made from heavy cardboard, covered with a black, textured surface.
+Others are fabric, and sometimes reinforced.

-(Collaging the outside of that big portfolio is optional.)
+(Collaging the outside of your portfolio is optional.)

-You can also hide the folder under a bed, behind a door, between or in back of bookcases, and so on.
+Of course, you can also hide the portfolio folder under a bed, behind a door, between or in back of bookcases, and so on.

 I’ve tried many organizing systems for my stacks of wonderful papers and collage images.
 This has worked the best for me.